 “Food is such a great human connector; it’s so intimate.
 And Middle Eastern food, when it’s done well, is amazing.
 I thought…let the food be a metaphor for their experience.”

-Her stories, editorials and book, film and food reviews have appeared in literary publications as well as in the popular press, including Ploughshares, North American Review, Kenyon Review, Story, Good Housekeeping, Ms., Salon, Vogue, Gourmet, The New York Times, The Nation, The Washington Post and the Los Angeles Times.
+Her stories, editorials, and reviews of films, food, and books have appeared in literary publications as well as in the popular press, including Ploughshares, North American Review, Kenyon Review, Story, Good Housekeeping, Ms., Salon, Vogue, Gourmet, The New York Times, The Nation, The Washington Post, and the Los Angeles Times.
 She is frequently featured on National Public Radio and wrote and produced an hour-long personal documentary for NPR entitled The Language of Peace.

 Abu-Jaber and her husband Scott divide their time between Miami, Florida, and Portland, Oregon.
 Her forthcoming memoir is entitled Life Without a Recipe: A Memoir of Food and Family.

 For more information on Diana Abu-Jaber, please visit www.dianaabujaber.com/.